open-sauced/guestbook/README.md

      }
      ```

-   - Add yourself manually to the guestbook by updating this information:
+   - Add yourself manually to the guest book by updating this information:

      - **login**: Your GitHub's username.
      - **name**: Your name.